Felix Manalo (film): Release

 On October 4, 2015, its premiere broke three Guinness world records for the largest audience in a film premiere, the largest audience in a film screening and the largest paying audience for a film premiere, with 43,624 attendees.
 VIVA Films set up a five-story, 22 by 40 meters high definition screen for the premiere at the Philippine Arena.

-The film's cinematic release is 175 minutes in length while the 6-hour version will be included in the DVD release.
+The film's theatrical runtime is 175 minutes.
+According to Pilipino Star Ngayon, an insider of Viva Films informed them that a 6-hour version of the film is intended to be included in the DVD release.

 Felix Manalo was released in Philippine cinemas on October 7, 2015.

 Reception

-Evaluation

 The Cinema Evaluation Board of the Philippines, the governing council for Filipino films, gave the film an "A".
 The film was graded based on its direction, screenplay, cinematography, editing, production design, music scoring, sound, and acting performances.

 Critical reception

 Reviewers have noted the makeup team's work on Trillo, which during the course of the film ages him from a young man through to age 76, and the nearly three-hour running time.
 The PhilStar commended the film's recreation of multiple historical time periods.
 The Manila Bulletin states the film "makes no qualms in its aim to preach" and that a lot of money was spent on the film because it will be "screened in several INC gatherings for many years to come."

 Philbert Ortiz Dy of ClickTheCity was also critical, giving it 2 out of 5 stars and wrote, "It is slow, ponderous, and focuses on things that aren’t very interesting at all."
 While Michael Alegre of the Philippine Online Chronicles did not give a rating, he said in his review that it suffers from "a lack of focus, excessive content, an uneven pace, some jerky editing, and a noticeable partiality towards Felix Manalo".

 Fred Hawson of ABS-CBN gave the film 7 out of 10 stars, praising the film's production, cinematography, and acting (particularly of Trillo), and noted the film's educational value "to know our INC brothers better."